AEADataEditor/aea-de-guidance/template-README.md

 Instructions
 ------------
 > INSTRUCTIONS: The first two sections ensure that the data and software necessary to conduct the replication have been collected.
 This section then describes a human-readable instruction to conduct the replication.
 This may be simple, or may involve many complicated steps.
 It should be a simple list, no excess prose.
+Strict linear sequence.
+If more than 4-5 manual steps, please wrap a master program/Makefile around them, in logical sequences.
 Examples follow.

-1. Run `programs/00_setup.do`, which will create all output directories.
-   - If wishing to update the ado packages used by this archive, change the parameter `update_ado` to `yes`.
-However, this is not needed to successfully reproduce the manuscript tables.
+- Edit `programs/config.do` to adjust the default path
+- Run `programs/00_setup.do` once on a new system to set up the working environment.
-2. Download the data files referenced above.
+- Download the data files referenced above.
 Each should be stored in the prepared subdirectories of `data/`, in the format that you download them in.
 Do not unzip.
 Scripts are provided in each directory to download the public-use files.
-   - Confidential data files requested as part of your FSRDC project will appear in the `/data` folder.
+Confidential data files requested as part of your FSRDC project will appear in the `/data` folder.
 No further action is needed on the replicator's part.
-3. Run the programs in `programs/01_dataprep`.
+- Run `programs/01_master.do` to run all steps in sequence.

+### Details

+- `programs/00_setup.do`: will create all output directories, install needed ado packages.
+   - If wishing to update the ado packages used by this archive, change the parameter `update_ado` to `yes`.
+However, this is not needed to successfully reproduce the manuscript tables.
+- `programs/01_dataprep`:
    - These programs were last run at various times in 2018.
    - Order does not matter, all programs can be run in parallel, if needed.
    - A `programs/01_dataprep/master.do` will run them all in sequence, which should take about 2 hours.
-4. Run the program `programs/02_analysis/master.do`.
+- `programs/02_analysis/master.do`.
    - If running programs individually, note that ORDER IS IMPORTANT.
    - The programs were last run top to bottom on July 4, 2019.
-5. Run the program `programs/03_appendix/master-appendix.do`.
+- `programs/03_appendix/master-appendix.do`.
 The programs were last run top to bottom on July 4, 2019.

 List of tables and programs
 ---------------------------